higuaro/stackoverflow-questions-notifier/README.md

 # Change Log

 ### v 1.0
-* Show popup notifications every n minutes with new questions under certain tags
+* Show popup notifications every n minutes with new questions posted under certain tags
-* Can be disabled/enabled by clicking on the applet icon
+* Let the user disabled/enabled notifications by clicking on the applet icon
 * Notifications contain a link for the question
-* The applet configuration dialog lets you set the list of tags (labels separated by `,`)
+* The applet configuration dialog lets the user set the list of tags (labels separated by `,`)
+* If the maximum number of request to the API site is reached, the applet will block
+  itself until the service throttle time is restore again

 # About